Manjushwarofficial/Dr-Mailer-Case-Study/README.md

+(The documentation and this repo will be updated soon after delivering the project)
 # Dr. Mailer – Case Study

-A **secure, intelligent desktop email client** designed to automate professional email management.
+A secure, intelligent desktop email client designed to automate professional email management.
 This case study highlights the project’s goals, core features, workflow, and technical insights — while omitting sensitive client information.